uadmin/uadmin-docs/_build/html/_sources/dapi/public_functions.rst.txt

 ---------------------
 `Back To Top`_

-APIPublicAdder is an interface that contains the method APIPublicAdd with the type of func(\*http.Request) bool.
-If the value is true, anyone will have permission access to add the record in the model using the dAPI add method even if the account is not logged in.
+APIPublicAdder is an interface for models to control public access to add function in dAPI.

 Type: